software-mansion-labs/expo-brownfield-target/docs/api.md

 `sendMessage`

-Emits an `onMessage` event with the message from iOS to the JavaScript listeners
+Emits an `onMessage` event with the message from iOS to the JavaScript listeners.

 ```swift
 sendMessage(_ message: [String: Any?])